waydroid/waydroid/README.md

 # Waydroid

-Waydroid is a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.
+Waydroid uses a container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.

 ## Overview